Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 They didn't care.

-I mean this is absurd but this is what they want to create in the eyes of as many Americans as possible.
+I mean, this is absurd, but this is what they want to create in the eyes of as many Americans as possible.

 And this is why trial lawyers contribute lots of money to Democrats.

-Big business underpays you big business doesn't take care of you.
+Big business doesn't take care of you.

-They don't give you health benefits they're just spoiled and they're elitists and they're members of country club while you have to go to Costco it's unfair and they have for fifty years or more have been driving a wedge between average Americans and their employers and business in general from big drug to big food to big oil to big auto and to big mower now.
+And they, for 50 years or more, have been driving a wedge between average Americans and their employers and business in general, from big drug to big food to big oil to big auto and to big mower now.

 And we can get big bucks on this.